mridoni/gix/doc/building_and_installing.md

 The compilers available on [Arnold Trembley's page](https://www.arnoldtrembley.com/GnuCOBOL.htm) have been successfully tested with Gix-IDE.

+The installer will install the runtimes for Visual Studio 2015-2019 and the x86 version of the runtime for Visual Studio 2013 (needed for libmysql on x86).
+If you choose to install the Visual Studio-based compilers, the Visual Studio Build Tools 2019 and the Windows SDK will be installed as well (this implies a download of about 2GB).

 ## Building from source

 ### Windows,, with Visual Studio or Visual Studio Tools